mohamedyd/awesome_resources/python-repos.md

 * [Python_reference](https://github.com/rasbt/python_reference): The content of this repo covers: Python tips and tutorials, Algorithms and Data Structures, Plotting and Visualization, Data Science, and more.

+* [Full Speed Python](https://github.com/joaoventura/full-speed-python): This book aims to teach the Python programming language using a practical approach.
+Its method is quite simple: after a short introduction to each topic, the reader is invited to learn more by solving the proposed exercises.

 ## AI-related Repos